Martin Luther (diplomat)

 Martin Franz Julius Luther (/de/, 16 December 1895 – 13 May 1945) was a German diplomat.
 A member of the Nazi Party, he was a protégé of Foreign Minister Joachim von Ribbentrop, first as an advisor in the Ribbentrop Bureau (Dienststelle Ribbentrop), and later as a diplomat in the Foreign Office (Auswärtiges Amt).
 He participated in the 20 January 1942 Wannsee Conference, at which the genocidal Final Solution to the Jewish Question was planned.
 It was the 1946 discovery of his copy of the minutes of that conference that first brought to light the existence of the conference and its purpose.
 After plotting to replace Ribbentrop, Luther was arrested in February 1943 and sent to a concentration camp.
-He died of natural causes very shortly after the end of the Second World War in Europe.
+He died of natural causes weeks after the end of the Second World War in Europe.

 Early life

 Luther attended a Gymnasium until August 1914 when he left school without obtaining his Abitur to enlist in the Imperial German Army.
 He participated in the First World War as a member of a railway unit, attained the rank of Leutnant of reserves in 1917 and was awarded the Iron Cross, second class.
 Discharged from the army at the end of the war, he went into business and used his skill at logistics to found a hauling and furniture moving business.
 His first venture went bankrupt in the poor economic climate of the Weimar Republic but he started another furniture moving and interior decorating business.
 He eventually became very successful, living in the affluent Zehlendorf neighborhood of Berlin.
 He owned an apartment building and was sufficiently financially secure to turn his attention to politics.

 Luther joined the Nazi Party (membership number 1,010,333) and its paramilitary branch, the SA, on 1 March 1932.
 He was active in helping to raise funds for the Party in his capacity as the head of the local National Socialist People's Welfare, the Party's charity organization.
 In the course of his work, he made the acquaintance of the wealthy wine merchant and Adolf Hitler's foreign policy advisor Joachim von Ribbentrop and his wife.
 He was commissioned to redecorate their villa and expand their private stables.
 He also was of assistance to Ribbentrop in getting him a low Party number.
 When Ribbentrop was sent to London as ambassador in 1936, he hired Luther to move his furniture from Berlin and do the interior decorating of the new German Embassy at Carlton House Terrace.